 One of the more unusual measures some men turn to in their quest to deal with hair loss is a technique known as micropigmentation – which basically translates as “tattooing the scalp to give the illusion of close-cropped hair.”

-While this technique – which has quietly emerged over the past few years – appears to have proven satisfactory to some men (especially those who are content with the shaven-headed look), it isn’t always a success, as popular American vlogger Yousef Erakat – better known as Kats – has recently revealed.
+While this technique – which has quietly emerged over the past few years – appears to have proven satisfactory to some men (especially those who are content with the shaven-headed look), it isn’t always a success, as popular American vlogger Yousef Erakat – better known as Kats or for his now defunct FouseyTube YouTube channel – has recently revealed.

 Losing hair to genetic baldness